redcraft-org/redcraft_plugins_updater/README.md

-# RedCraftSpigotMCUpdater
+# RedCraft plugin updater

-RedCraftSpigotMCUpdater is Python 3 tool to download all watched plugins and their updates from [SpigotMC.org](https://spigotmc.org) and keep an up to date folder with latest plugins versions, very useful when ran as root.
+RedCraft plugin updater is Python tool to download all your plugins and server engine updates from the following sources:

+- SpigotMC.org (Supports premium resources if you log in)
+- Jenkins CI build servers
+- GitHub releases
+- Direct download

 ## Setup the project